SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-functional-architecture.md

 - The platform supports using a NAT gateway for multi-subnet VMs with the same VPC to access the internet or IDC data center network.
 - When a virtual machine in multiple subnets that is not bound to a public IP address is associated with a NAT gateway, the platform automatically issues routes to the Internet in the virtual machine.
 - The virtual machine transmits data accessing the Internet to the bound Internet IP address through the NAT gateway through the routed route.
-- The data transmitted to the external IP address sends packets to the physical switch through the platform OVS and physical NIC to complete the data SNAT communication.
+- The data transmitted to the external IP address sends packets to the physical switch through the platform OVS and physical NIC to complete the data SNAT (Source Network Address Translation) communication.
 - When the external network needs to access virtual machine services in a VPC, you can use NAT gateway port forwarding to enable the Internet or IDC physical network to access VPC intranet services through the IP + port bound to the NAT gateway.

 ### Features
-The cloud platform provides highly available NAT gateway services and supports gateway lifecycle management, including multi-public IP addresses, SNAT rules, DNAT port forwarding and monitoring alarms, and provides network and resource isolation security for NAT gateways.
+The cloud platform provides highly available NAT gateway services and supports gateway lifecycle management, including multi-public IP addresses, SNAT (Source Network Address Translation) rules, DNAT (Destination Network Address Translation) port forwarding and monitoring alarms, and provides network and resource isolation security for NAT gateways.

-A VPC allows you to create 20 NAT gateways, and SNAT rules in all NAT gateways under the same VPC are not repeatable, that is, SNAT rules in 20 NAT gateways are not allowed.
+A VPC allows you to create 20 NAT gateways, and SNAT (Source Network Address Translation) rules in all NAT gateways under the same VPC are not repeatable, that is, SNAT (Source Network Address Translation) rules in 20 NAT gateways are not allowed.
 Scenario example:
-- When an SNAT rule for the subnet (`192.168.0.1/24`) is created in NATGW (VPC:`192.168.0.0/16`), NATGW cannot create an SNAT rule with subnet (`192.168.0.1/24`) as the source address in the same VPC, and the subnet rule in NATGW01 can be deleted.
+- When an SNAT (Source Network Address Translation) rule for the subnet (`192.168.0.1/24`) is created in NATGW (VPC:`192.168.0.0/16`), NATGW cannot create an SNAT (Source Network Address Translation) rule with subnet (`192.168.0.1/24`) as the source address in the same VPC, and the subnet rule in NATGW01 can be deleted.
 - When you create a VPC-level rule in NATGW (VPC:`192.168.0.0/16`), you cannot create a VPC-level rule under the same VPC.
-- When you create an SNAT rule for a virtual machine (`192.168.1.2`) in NATGW (VPC:`192.168.0.0/16`), NATGW cannot create an SNAT rule with the source address of the virtual machine (`192.168.1.2`) in the same VPC.
+- When you create an SNAT (Source Network Address Translation) rule for a virtual machine (`192.168.1.2`) in NATGW (VPC:`192.168.0.0/16`), NATGW cannot create an SNAT (Source Network Address Translation) rule with the source address of the virtual machine (`192.168.1.2`) in the same VPC.

 #### Multi-public IP support
-NAT gateways support binding multiple public IP addresses to enable resources in SNAT rules to access the Internet through multiple public IP addresses, and virtual resources in DNAT port forwarding rules can access VPC intranet services through specified public IP addresses.
+NAT gateways support binding multiple public IP addresses to enable resources in SNAT (Source Network Address Translation) rules to access the Internet through multiple public IP addresses, and virtual resources in DNAT (Destination Network Address Translation) port forwarding rules can access VPC intranet services through specified public IP addresses.

-A NAT gateway supports binding IPv4 public IP addresses of 50 default route types, providing a shared public IP resource pool for virtual resources in the specified subnet of the NAT gateway, providing more flexible and convenient SNAT and DNAT capabilities.
+A NAT gateway supports binding IPv4 public IP addresses of 50 default route types, providing a shared public IP resource pool for virtual resources in the specified subnet of the NAT gateway, providing more flexible and convenient SNAT (Source Network Address Translation) and DNAT (Destination Network Address Translation) capabilities.

-You can view all external IP addresses that have been bound to a NAT gateway, and unbind external IP addresses, after which the associated SNAT rules and DNAT rules will be invalidated.
-You can modify SNAT and DNAT rules to set new egress IP addresses and ingress source IP addresses, respectively.
+You can view all external IP addresses that have been bound to a NAT gateway, and unbind external IP addresses, after which the associated SNAT (Source Network Address Translation) rules and DNAT (Destination Network Address Translation) rules will be invalidated.
+You can modify SNAT (Source Network Address Translation) and DNAT (Destination Network Address Translation) rules to set new egress IP addresses and ingress source IP addresses, respectively.

-#### SNAT rules
+#### SNAT (Source Network Address Translation) rules
-NAT gateways support SNAT (Source Network Address Translation) capabilities through SNAT rules, each rule consists of a source address and a destination address, that is, the source address is translated to the destination address for network access.
-Platform SNAT rules support outbound network scenarios in multiple scenarios, that is, the source address includes three types: VPC, subnet, and virtual machine:
+NAT gateways support SNAT (Source Network Address Translation)  capabilities through SNAT (Source Network Address Translation) rules, each rule consists of a source address and a destination address, that is, the source address is translated to the destination address for network access.
+Platform SNAT (Source Network Address Translation) rules support outbound network scenarios in multiple scenarios, that is, the source address includes three types: VPC, subnet, and virtual machine:

 - VPC level: All virtual machines under the VPC to which the NAT gateway belongs can access the Internet through the NAT gateway.
 - Subnet level: All virtual machines in the specified subnet under the VPC to which the NAT gateway belongs can access the Internet through the NAT gateway.
 - VM Level: Only virtual machines specified in the VPC to which the NAT gateway belongs can access the Internet through the NAT gateway.

-The destination address of the rule is the public IP address bound to the NAT gateway, and the source address of the VPC, subnet, and virtual machine can be converted to the external IP of the gateway-bound network for network communication through the rule policy, that is, the virtual machine can communicate with the external network of the platform without binding the external IP of the SNAT rule, such as accessing the IDC data center network or the Internet.
+The destination address of the rule is the public IP address bound to the NAT gateway, and the source address of the VPC, subnet, and virtual machine can be converted to the external IP of the gateway-bound network for network communication through the rule policy, that is, the virtual machine can communicate with the external network of the platform without binding the external IP of the SNAT (Source Network Address Translation) rule, such as accessing the IDC data center network or the Internet.

-The rule priority of different source address types in SNAT rules is different, and the rule with the highest priority prevails:
+The rule priority of different source address types in SNAT (Source Network Address Translation) rules is different, and the rule with the highest priority prevails:

 (1) The source address is VPC
 - All virtual machines in the VPC to which the NAT gateway belongs can access the Internet through the NAT gateway.
-- A NAT gateway allows only one SNAT rule with a source address of ALL.
+- A NAT gateway allows only one SNAT (Source Network Address Translation) rule with a source address of ALL.
 - Rules with a source address of ALL have the lowest priority, and when no precise rule is matched, the rule with a source address of ALL accesses the Internet.

 (2) The source address is the subnet CIDR
-- Virtual machines under the subnet can access the Internet through a NAT gateway, and the SNAT rule of the subnet takes precedence over the rule with a source address of ALL.
+- Virtual machines under the subnet can access the Internet through a NAT gateway, and the SNAT (Source Network Address Translation) rule of the subnet takes precedence over the rule with a source address of ALL.
-- Only one SNAT rule can be created per subnet, and duplicates are not allowed.
+- Only one SNAT (Source Network Address Translation) rule can be created per subnet, and duplicates are not allowed.
-- You can configure SNAT rules separately for virtual machines under a subnet, with a higher priority than SNAT rules with a source address of the subnet.
+- You can configure SNAT (Source Network Address Translation) rules separately for virtual machines under a subnet, with a higher priority than SNAT (Source Network Address Translation) rules with a source address of the subnet.

 (3) The source address is the IP address of the virtual machine
 - Virtual machines can access the Internet through a NAT gateway.
-- Only one SNAT rule can be created per virtual machine IP, and duplicates are not allowed.
+- Only one SNAT (Source Network Address Translation) rule can be created per virtual machine IP, and duplicates are not allowed.
-- SNAT rules with a source address of the virtual machine IP take precedence over SNAT rules with a source address of ALL and Subnet.
+- SNAT (Source Network Address Translation) rules with a source address of the virtual machine IP take precedence over SNAT (Source Network Address Translation) rules with a source address of ALL and Subnet.

-The destination address of an SNAT rule can be one or more public IP addresses bound to the NAT gateway, and when the destination public IP address is ALL, the source address resource randomly selects an IP from all public IP pools on the gateway to access the Internet.
+The destination address of an SNAT (Source Network Address Translation) rule can be one or more public IP addresses bound to the NAT gateway, and when the destination public IP address is ALL, the source address resource randomly selects an IP from all public IP pools on the gateway to access the Internet.

-By default, a NAT gateway can create 100 SNAT rules.
+By default, a NAT gateway can create 100 SNAT (Source Network Address Translation) rules.

-After you configure SNAT rules, NAT Gateway automatically routes default routes to VMs with matching source addresses, enabling VMs to access the Internet through the external IP addresses of SNAT rules.
+After you configure SNAT (Source Network Address Translation) rules, NAT Gateway automatically routes default routes to VMs with matching source addresses, enabling VMs to access the Internet through the external IP addresses of SNAT (Source Network Address Translation) rules.
 The specific communication logic is as follows:
 - If the virtual machine is not bound to an IPv4 public IP address, it accesses the Internet through a NAT gateway by default.
 - If the virtual machine is bound to an IPv4 public IP address and a default network egress exists, the virtual machine's default network egress accesses the external network.
 - If the virtual machine is bound to an IPv4 public IP address and has no default network egress, it accesses the Internet through a NAT gateway.

-When a virtual machine accesses the Internet through a NAT gateway, the external IP address used depends on the SNAT rule configuration.
+When a virtual machine accesses the Internet through a NAT gateway, the external IP address used depends on the SNAT (Source Network Address Translation) rule configuration.

-#### DNAT Rules
+#### DNAT (Destination Network Address Translation) Rules
 NAT gateway supports DNAT (Destination Network Address Translation), also known as port forwarding or port mapping, which translates an external IP address into an IP address of a VPC subnet to provide network services.
 - It supports port forwarding for TCP and UDP protocols, and supports lifecycle management of port forwarding rules.
 - Supports batch multi-port forwarding rule configuration, that is, port segments are mapped, such as TCP:1024~TCP:1030.